The 60+ Best Project Management Software To Work Faster In 2023

 33. Kintone

-If you’re working on multiple projects across a large team, Kintone could be the project management tool for you.
+If you’re working on multiple projects across a large team, Kintone could be the project management software for you.
 In this app, users can automate workflows, view status of in-progress projects, be notified with reminders when things are due, and prioritize or filter tasks.
 Kintone also has a range of apps and add ons that you can pair with tools like Box, Domo, Dropbox and Eventbrite.

 Cost: Kintone’s professional subscription starts at $24 per user per month.